effektif/user-docs/docs/action-types/user-task.rst

-You an also specify a role for the task’s assignment, like a BPMN swim lane, so that Effektif automatically assigns related tasks to the same person.
+You an also specify a role for the task’s assignment, like a BPMN swim lane, so that Signavio Workflow automatically assigns related tasks to the same person.

 Task name template
 ^^^^^^^^^^^^^^^^^^